Gassandrid/ewan.my/content/Thoughts/On Capturing Personal Data.md

 #### Location Data

-This is under online data as the best way to track this is with GPS on my phone.
-I have opted to use [[OwnTracks]] with [[Home Assistant]] to track this.
+This is under online data because the best passive location source is the iPhone, using [[OwnTracks]] with [[Home Assistant]] for coarse geofenced place episodes.
 This will hopefully turn out very intereststing, as a lot of things can be cross referenced with location for novel findings.
 I document setting up this idea under [[Capturing my Phones Location Data]]

-[[Garmin Venu 4]] also tracks this, can be graphed wtih [[garmin-grafana]].
+[[Garmin Venu 4]] should remain the activity-GPS source: recorded runs, walks, rides, and exportable activity tracks that can be graphed with [[garmin-grafana]], not the primary 24/7 place-context recorder.

 ### Self Reported Data

 This is all stuff obsidian, but there is an issue at hand.
 For one, a lot of the data I record here are just extracts from **Online Data**.
 In the future, I want to find a way to merge these two data sources together, without crashing my obsidian in an instant.

+- [[05-23-2026]] had some philosophical qualms with this as of late, see [[On Self Reported Data]]
+- [[05-26-2026]] addressed these qualms with [[Self reported data via phone app]]

 #### Obsidian Daily Notes